 We believe that our school vision is reflected through the parable of the Good Samaritan.

 Roberttown J & I School is a Church of England Voluntary Controlled School.
 We are proud of our close links with All Saints Church, Roberttown.
-Richard, our local vicar, Stephen, our curate and Jayne, our assistant priest, are regular visitors to school.
-They lead Collective Worship, spend time in classes, support work in RE and lead Godly play.
+Stephen, our curate and Jayne, our assistant priest, are regular visitors to school.
+They lead Collective Worship, spend time in classes and support work in RE.

 We have been working together to explore the Christian Values that we think represent our school most.
 We have chosen: